 | The bendy Millenium Bridge |

-The bridge itself is a tilting bridge - and by tilting it is meant literally.
-The bridge can essentially spin round with the bit that is usually facing up being tilted to the side, and the bit you normally walk across being up in the air.
+Millenium Bridge is a tilting bridge - and by tilting, this is meant literally.
+The bridge can essentially spin round, with the bit that is usually facing up, being tilted to the side - and the bit you normally walk across being up in the air.
 This allows the bridge to shift in order to allow larger ships through, whilst providing access to pedestrians at the lower river bank level.

 If you want to see this in action, simply head to the bridge at noon on a Friday, Saturday, Sunday or Monday between 1st May and 30th September - or wait extremely patiently for a ship at other times.

 The idea of the bridge was to support regeneration of both sides of the river.
-Overall Newcastle feels behind other cities such as Leeds or York, but the regeneration is on-going and the parts that have been improved, do have a better feel to them.
+Overall Newcastle feels behind other cities such as Leeds or York, but the regeneration is on-going - and the parts that have been improved are very nice to walk through.

-Having reached the Millennium Bridge, I can pick up the route of the River Tyne Trail (which has just popped over the bridge to join me), although for now this trail is heading along some quiet roads, between little workshop businesses - on a street lined with security fences.
+Having reached this bridge, I can pick up the route of the River Tyne Trail (which has just popped over the bridge to join me) - although for now this trail is heading along some quiet roads, between little workshop businesses - on a street lined with security fences.

-But eventually the path reaches a park - seemingly with no name - which sits not too far from Gateshead Stadium - and this offers an enjoyable walk along the riverside.
+Eventually the path reaches a park - seemingly with no name - which sits not too far from Gateshead Stadium, and this offers an enjoyable walk along the riverside.

-This diversion round the port results in quite a long and unexciting stretch - which is why this writeup is going to largely just gloss over it entirely - but there is one nice section at Jarrow where you pass the remains of an old monastery.
+This diversion round the port results in quite a long and unexciting stretch - which is why this writeup is going to just gloss over it entirely - but there is one nice section at Jarrow where you pass the remains of an old monastery (St Paul's).

 |